-AA.8.1 The complainant may make a statement to the Hearing Panel.

-AA.8.2 The respondent may question the complainant.

-AA.8.3 Hearing Panel members and the Panel Chairman may question the complainant.

-AA.8.4 The complainant may call witnesses, who shall be questioned by the complainant, respondent and Hearing Panel members and Chairman in turn.

-AA.8.5 The respondent may make a statement to the Hearing Panel.

-AA.8.6 The complainant may question the respondent.

-AA.8.7 Hearing Panel members and the Panel Chairman may question the respondent.

-AA.8.8 The respondent may call witnesses, who shall be questioned by the respondent, complainant and Hearing Panel members and Chairman in turn.

-AA.8.9 The respondent may sum up.
+- AA.8.1 The complainant may make a statement to the Hearing Panel.
+AA.8.2 The respondent may question the complainant. - AA.8.2 Hearing Panel members and the Panel Chairman may question the complainant. - AA.8.3 The complainant may call witnesses, who shall be questioned by the complainant, respondent and Hearing Panel members and Chairman in turn. - AA.8.4 The respondent may make a statement to the Hearing Panel.
+AA.8.6 The complainant may question the respondent. - AA.8.5 Hearing Panel members and the Panel Chairman may question the respondent. - AA.8.6 The respondent may call witnesses, who shall be questioned by the respondent, complainant and Hearing Panel members and Chairman in turn. - AA.8.7 The respondent may sum up.

-AA.8.10 The complainant may sum up.
+AA.8.8 The complainant may sum up.

-AA.8.11 The complainant, the respondent and their friends or legal advisers shall then leave the room and the Hearing Panel shall decide whether to uphold or reject the complaint.
+AA.8.9 The complainant, the respondent and their friends or legal advisers shall then leave the room and the Hearing Panel shall decide whether to uphold or reject the complaint.
 If time permits, the Panel shall reach a judgment immediately, but may reserve judgment if necessary.
 All deliberations, including voting, shall be confidential.

+AA.8.10 The complainant and respondent shall be notified of the findings in writing as soon as practicable thereafter.
 AA.8.12 The complainant and respondent shall be notified of the findings in writing as soon as practicable thereafter.